Cancer vs Heart Disease

 All of this is unspoken.
 Dismissed.
 Hidden.

-Over 40% of people become depressed after open-heart surgery—and they don’t even know why.
+Over forty percent of people become depressed after open-heart surgery—and they don’t know why?

 The doctors don’t tell you anything.
 But I’m telling you right fucking now: It’s because you are not the same person anymore.

-And those people who become depressed?
+Those people who become depressed?
 They’re just labeled depressed.
 Written off.
-Forgotten.
+Dismissed.
+“Here’s some Zoloft—have a nice day.”

 Had even a sliver of knowledge that after open-heart surgery, there’s a good fucking chance you’ll lose your identity—they’d stand a chance.